 You need only look at manga and anime side by side to see that the work is very similar in style.

-As you can see, anime is very much the logical ‘next step’ after manga, to bring the art form to an even wider audience.
+As you can see, anime is very much the logical ‘next step’ after the manga, to bring the art form to an even wider audience.

 In general terms, anime is a stylized art form originating in Japan that relies heavily on drawing human characters with large eyes and a head that is proportionally bigger than a regular human head.

 I’ll list some of the most popular genres and types of anime below, just so you are familiar with them.
 If you do check them out yourself, you might notice slight differences in the style of art used in the different genres of anime:

-- Shonen – Intended Audience: Teenage Males
+- Shounen – Intended Audience: Teenage Males

-- Shojo – Intended Audience: Teenage Females
+- Shoujo – Intended Audience: Teenage Females

 - Seinen – Intended Audience: Adult Males